emarifer/gofiber-htmx-todolist/README.md

 Finally, minimal use of [_hyperscript](https://hyperscript.org/) is made to achieve the action of closing the alerts when they are displayed.

+>[!NOTE]
-***Notice***: this application is identical to that of a previous [repository](https://github.com/emarifer/flask-htmx-todolist) of mine, which is developed in Python/Flask instead of Go/Fiber, as in this case.
+> This application is identical to that of a previous [repository](https://github.com/emarifer/flask-htmx-todolist) of mine, which is developed in Python/Flask instead of Go/Fiber, as in this case.

 ---